 Setting Up Your Radio...

 By now you know that D-STAR is different from the repeaters we are used to.
 We need to program some information into our radios for them to work properly.
-Since this can be somewhat confusing and intimidating to do by hand, it is recommended that you use programming software available for your radio, either from ICOM or after market sources such as RT Systems.
+Since this can be somewhat confusing and intimidating to do by hand, it is recommended that you use the programming software avaialble for your radio.

 For a good discussion and examples of manual programming for the ID-800, see AE7Q's ID-800 Usage page.